MooersLab/multipleFileTransfer/README.md

 *Problem:* transferring multiple tar files from a remote computer can be laborious because you are asked to enter your password after each file transfer.

-This solution requires making an authentication key, which uses the program *sshpass*.
+This solution requires making an authentication key using the program *sshpass*.

 1. Generate an authentication key.
 You should use a short passphrase when prompted for one.
 ```bash